COVID-IWG/epimargin/paper/paper.md

 # Summary
 As pandemics (including the COVID-19 crisis at time of writing) pose threats to societies, public health officials, epidemiologists, and policymakers need tools to assess the impact of disease, as well as a framework for understanding the effects and tradeoffs of health policy decisions.
 The `epimargin` package provides functionality to answer those questions in a way that incorporates irreducible uncertainty in both the input data and complex dynamics of disease propagation.

-The `epimargin` software package consists of:
+The `epimargin` software package primarily consists of:

 1. a set of Bayesian estimation procedures for epidemiological metrics such as the reproductive rate ($R_t$), which is the average number of secondary infections caused by an active infection